Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

  - MOSI/SDA - Connect MOSI when using SPI and SDA when using I2C.
  - MISO - Connect MISO when using SPI.
  - MODE - Select communication protocol.
 Has internal pull-up so defaults to I2C.
 (LOW for SPI, High for I2C)
  - CS/ADDR - Chip select when using SPI.
 I2C address selector pin when using I2C.
-Has internal pull-up so deafaults to 1110110x.
+Has internal pull-up so defaults to 1110110x.
 (HIGH for addr 1110110x, LOW for addr 1110111x)
  - Shutdown - Pin for shutting down onboard regulator.
 Has internal pull-up so defaults to enable regulator.
-(LOW for disable regolator, HIGH for enable regulator)
+(LOW for disable regulator, HIGH for enable regulator)

 ###Voltages